-- All surfaces are identified with the unit in an upflow configuration. - For downflow applications: a combustion floor base accessory or an air conditioning coil is required for use on a combustible floor. - For horizontal applications: line contact is only permitted between lines formed by the intersection of the rear panel and side panel (top in horizontal position) of the furnace jacket and building joists, studs, or framing.
+- 1. Combustion floor base accessory or air conditioning coil required for use on combustible floor. - 2.
+Line contact only permitted between lines formed by the intersection of the rear panel and side panel (top in horizontal position) of the furnace jacket and building joists, studs, or framing.